Professor and Chair of Department of Learning and Teaching

 - B.A., St. Stephen’s College, Delhi University, India

-Maya Kalyanpur is Associate Professor in the School of Leadership and Education Sciences, having received her PhD in Special Education from Syracuse University.
+Maya Kalyanpur is a Professor in the School of Leadership and Education Sciences, having received her PhD in Special Education from Syracuse University.
 She started her career as a teacher of children with intellectual disabilities in India, and was a Professor in the Department of Special Education at Towson University, Maryland, and Associate Professor in the Department of Inclusive and Special Education at the State University of New York at Potsdam.
 She has also worked as an international consultant in inclusive education with the national Ministry of Education in Cambodia, the World Bank and UNICEF Cambodia, and has conducted research over many years to learn about indigenous epistemologies of disability in India.
 She has participated on dissertation committees for doctoral students in the University of Maryland, College Park and Baltimore County, and the University of Twente, the Netherlands, and mentors junior faculty at the Royal University of Phnom Penh, Cambodia, and the State University of New York at Potsdam.
 She was a faculty member of the Study Abroad program on human trafficking and girls’ education in Cambodia which received the Chancellor’s Award for Internationalization in 2014.
 She raises funds for the Proteep project, which supports girls to complete high school in Cambodia, and is Associate Editor, International Journal of Disability, Development and Education and a reviewer for several academic journals.
 She has published several books and numerous articles on the intersection of culture and special education, focusing on families of children with disabilities, and international development and disability studies.

 She is currently co-editing a book, Disability studies in South Asia: Redefining boundaries and extending horizons, with Shridevi Rao, The College of New Jersey, to be published by Peter Lang, which presents an alternative analysis to disability appropriate to South Asia, has co-authored three books with Beth Harry, University of Miami, which offer cultural reciprocity as an approach towards building reciprocal relationships between professionals and families of children with disabilities from culturally and linguistically diverse backgrounds, and also co-authored the book, Engaging students: Thinking, talking and cooperating, published by Corwin Press.